draios/sysdig/userspace/sysdig/man/sysdig.md

   Don't create the user/group tables by querying the OS when sysdig starts.
 This also means that no user or group info will be written to the tracefile by the **-w** flag.
 The user/group tables are necessary to use filter fields like user.name or group.name.
 However, creating them can increase sysdig's startup time.
 Moreover, they contain information that could be privacy sensitive.

 **-e** _numevents_
-  Break a capture into seperate files, and limit the size of each file based on the specified number of events.
+  Break a capture into separate files, and limit the size of each file based on the specified number of events.
 Use in conjunction with **-W** to enable automatic file rotation.
 Otherwise, new files will continue to be created until the capture is manually stopped.

   Files will have the name specified by **-w** with a counter added starting at 0.